UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 By submitting content you are granting UKCloud permission to use your submission in our Knowledge Centre, which is available for public consumption over the internet.
 In addition, you will also be identified as a contributor to the article in our public GitHub repository.

-## Images

-If you add images to the article, `.png` is the preferred file format.

-> [!NOTE]
-> You should make sure that you are not violating any copyright laws with any images that you add.
->
-> You should make sure that images, especially screenshots, do not contain any sensitive data, such as user names or IP addresses.

-File names for images in Knowledge Centre articles should use the following file naming convention:

-`<product>-<tool>-<ui>-<description>.png`

-> [!NOTE]
-> Each word in the file name should be separated by a hyphen.

-where:

-- `product` indicates which product the image is for (see [Article file naming conventions](#article-file-naming-conventions) for a list of products).

-- `tool` (optional) indicates the tool the image is depicting.
-This will be different for each product.

-    For example, `vmw-<vcd>-add-dhcp-pool-adv.png`, `ostack-<horizon>-create-network.png`

-- `ui` (optional) indicates the UI element the image is depicting, for example, <mnu> for a menu, <btn> for a button, <tab> for a tab.

-    For example, `vmw-vcd-<btn>-add-static-route.png`

-- `description` indicates the purpose of the image.
-Use as few words as possible and separate words with hyphens.

-    For example: `vmw-portal-<build-compute-service>.png`

 ## Article file naming conventions

 If you're creating a new article, use the following file naming convention